How to Claim Your Business on Yelp

 Clearly, from a branding perspective, this type of profile is weak and not conducive to engagement or conversion.
 Now is the time to make your Yelp business page as good as or better than your own website experience.
-Here are a few things you can do to effectively serve information to shoppers using Yelp and tip the scales in your favor, hopefully gaining additional visibility and incremental business leads.

-Lead with a great exterior photo: Your Yelp profile provides you with superior online real estate that should not go to waste.
+Lead with a great exterior photo.
+Your Yelp profile provides you with superior online real estate that should not go to waste.
 Uploading a great exterior photo of your business serves a dual purpose: first, it reinforces branding and speaks to the quality of your facility; second, it provides potential customers with a visual that may be helpful for navigational purposes the first time they visit your venue.

 Share socially.
 If you are already active on social media, such as Facebook, Google+, Instagram, and Twitter, then consider doing a social search of your new Yelp page.
 Keep in mind that you are not to solicit reviews from your customers.
 The purpose of your share is to showcase your new profile and make your followers aware that you are now active on Yelp.

 If you already have reviews, engage with your reviewers.
 Be a smart reputation manager and take time to engage with reviewers.
 Provide review responses that address negative issues, expand on positive feedback by providing additional information to empower the reviewer for future visits, and educate other Yelp users about your business in a way that may influence them to make you their next selection.

 Add your complete, comprehensive, and up-to-date business information